Get Involved - Become a Consignor

 The necklace above is made of Red Creek Jasper with Tiger Eye (long stones), Red Agate, and Red River Jasper (round stones).

 Sharon is an avid horse fan, traveling to shows nationwide, setting up her booth of semi-precious stone jewelry.
 Her unique items include repurposed materials of wooden and glass beads with metal findings.

-Her bracelet wraps above were crafted with red Jasper & Agate with a brass Texas star clasp, woven on a leather strap.
+Her bracelet above was crafted with red Jasper & Agate with a brass Texas star clasp, woven on a leather strap.

 - Tina Tzaperas | Fuzed Glass Mosaic Mirror

-Tina discovered an interest in fused glass then expanded it into applications of mosaic items plus “music, Austin and Texas” themed souvenir pieces.
-Her favorite view of the Texas State Capitol, from her “day job” office windows, has been captured through her cell phone which she prints onto coasters, magnets and notecards.
+Tina discovered an interest in fused glass then expanded it into applications of mosaic items plus Austin/ Texas/ music-themed souvenir pieces.
+Her favorite view of the Texas State Capitol, from her “day job” office window, has been captured through her cell phone which she prints onto coasters, magnets and notecards.